Disadvantages of Direct Primary Care Explained

 At Mosaic Medicine Clinic, we believe patients deserve complete transparency about all healthcare options.
 Understanding these limitations helps you make the best decision for your specific needs.

-What DPC Won’t Cover
+What Direct Primary Care Won’t Cover

 List of common medical costs DPC members pay out of pocket, including specialist consults, ER visits, imaging, labs, and deductibles.